dvirsegal/dvirsegal/README.md

 ### Hi there 👋
 I am a software developer in the quest for knowledge.
 I truly believe there's no such thing as a stupid question.
 What guides me is that the code is the mean for the business and not the end.
-I love tech, being up to date with it, and a passion for learning and sharing my knowledge.
+I love tech, being up to date with it, having a passion for learning and sharing my knowledge.
 If you found value in something I have created, please feel free to give me a shout out or give some ♥ [@dvir_segal](https://twitter.com/dvir_segal).

 AMA on working in tech, my DM is open.